UKCloud/documentation/articles/openstack/ostack-how-basic-heat-template.md

 ## Next steps

+OpenStack have also created a standalone tool to convert your existing environment into a heat template.
+More information is available at https://github.com/openstack/flame

 The following document provides more options for configuring and creating Heat templates when using UKCloud for OpenStack.

 [*Heat Orchestration Template (HOT) specification*](https://docs.openstack.org/heat/rocky/template_guide/hot_spec.html)